bombkiml/beech-api/README.md

   $ npx sequelize-cli init
   ```

-   This will create following folders inside ``databases`` folder
+   This will create following folders inside ``databases`` folder.

-   - ``config``, contains config file, which tells CLI how to connect with database
+   - ``config``, contains config file, which tells CLI how to connect with database.
-   - ``models``, contains all models for your project
+   - ``models``, contains all models for your project.
-   - ``migrations``, contains all migration files
+   - ``migrations``, contains all migration files.
-   - ``seeders``, contains all seed files
+   - ``seeders``, contains all seed files.

   #### # Configuration
    Before continuing further we will need to tell CLI how to connect to database.
-To do that let's open default config file ``databases/config/database.json`` It looks something like this
+To do that let's open default config file ``databases/config/database.json`` It looks something like this:

   ```
   {